livingdocsIO/documentation/reference-docs/server-configuration/publication-index.md

 ## Search Publications

-After setting up you publication index you can use either the public API or the core's search API to query for published documents.
+After setting up your publication index you can use either the public API or the core's search API to query for published documents.
 The documentation for the public API can be found here: https://edit.livingdocs.io/public-api (under "search Publications").

 The core API allows you all the options of the public API plus some additional ones.
 To get the search API, do the following in your server-side feature:
 ```